SharafMohamed/log-surgeon/docs/custom-parser.md

 ## Variable rule syntax

 Each variable *rule* has a *name* and a *pattern* (regular expression).
-For example, the following rules could be used when parsing json-like inputs:
+For instance, the following rules can be used when parsing json-like inputs:

 ```
 lBrace:{